Contact Us for a Free Consultation (213) 542-0979

 They take it very personally when someone is going into another person's home, stealing their property, assaulting them, hurting them, and even killing them in some cases.

-Right now, across LA county, the San Fernando Valley, downtown Los Angeles, and surrounding communities, burglaries are rising, and prosecutors and judges are taking these cases very seriously.
+It's crucial to note that burglaries are on the rise across LA County, the San Fernando Valley, downtown Los Angeles, and surrounding communities.
+As a result, prosecutors and judges are increasingly taking these cases very seriously.

 What is Penal Code 459 Burglary?